KarkiBindu/.NET-basics/README.md

     - It is a visual studio commandline tool
     - It is used to peek at the assembly manifest and IL
     - It can also be used to export manifest and IL into text file
-    - To disammble an assembly open visual studio command prompt and enter <i>ILDASM fullassemblypath</i>
+    - To disammble an assembly open visual studio command prompt and enter `ILDASM fullassemblypath`
     - Then following window will be shown :
     ![Disassembled Assembly](https://github.com/KarkiBindu/.NET-basics/blob/master/ILDASM.png)
     - To create text file Go to File-> Dump and click ok and provide the filename, these files are saved with <i>.il</i> extension